Skip to main content

 path Object File path information

-Using Plugin Methods in Templates #
+Using Plugin Methods in Components #

 Import plugin methods from coralite/plugins and use them inside defineComponent tokens: